 Not All OCR Solutions Are Created Equal

-Understanding documents is extremely valuable when setting up a successful AI OCR (Optical Character Recognition) solution because not all OCR solutions are created equal.
-OCR technology extracts text and information from images or scanned documents, and its effectiveness depends on understanding the quality and relevance of the documents being processed.
+Understanding documents is extremely valuable when setting up a successful AI-powered OCR solution because not all OCR solutions are created equal.
+OCR technology extracts text and information from images or scanned documents, and its effectiveness depends on understanding the quality and relevance of the documents being processed, which isn’t a part of lone OCR technology.
+When OCR is paired with AI and ML creates a machine that “understands” your documents more than OCR alone.

 OCR Features